Hgoatly/RecipesWithout/README.md

 - ** Text: ** The Materialize colour "brown" (#795548) was chosen for the text throughout the page because it contrasts well with the background colours and images, and looks attractive.

+- ** Scroll to Top Button: ** The materialize colour "brown" (#795548) was chosen for the button, so that it matches the text on the site.
+The 'up' chevron is white, so that it contrasts with the background, making it clearly visible.
+The button has an opacity of 0.3 so that it is discreet.
+On hover it has an opacity of 1.

+### Typography:
+-  'Roboto' was chosen as the font for throughout the site, with a fallback of 'sans-serif' in case the 'Roboto font doesn't load.
+Roboto is clean and easy to read, which makes it an appropriate font for the text.

+### Layout:

+- The Materialize framework was used throughout the site to add responsiveness and to help facilitate mobile-first design.
+The Materialize grid system has been used extensively throughout the site.
+- The website is designed around a multi page layout, with navbar links, and appropriately placed buttons in order to help the user navigate their way around the site.

 ## Wireframes:

 Original wireframes from the 17/01/2021 can be found here: